-The Company's loss for the year ended 31 March 2017 is USD 12,859 (2016: USD 15,318).
+The Company's loss for the year ended 31 March 2018 is USD 26,404 (2017: USD 12,859).

-The directors do not recommend the payment of dividend for the year ended 31 March 2017 (2016: NIL).
+The directors do not recommend the payment of dividend for the year ended 31 March 2018 (2017: NIL).

-SIGNIFICANT EVENT DURING THE YEAR
+SIGNIFICANT EVENT DURING PREVIOUS YEAR

-During the current year, the merger of Cairn India Limited ("Cairn India"), a fellow subsidiary, into the Company's intermediate holding company, Vedanta Limited ("Vedanta"), was substantially completed and was implemented in the month of April 2017 by allotment of shares of Vedanta to the shareholders of Cairn India.
-As per the terms of the Scheme of merger, Vedanta and its subsidiaries (including Twin Star Mauritius Holdings Limited ("TSMHL")) did not receive any consideration in lieu of their holding in Cairn India which stood extinguished upon the merger being implemented.
+During the previous year 2016-17, the merger of Cairn India Limited ("Cairn India"), a fellow subsidiary, into the Company's immediate holding company, Vedanta Limited ("Vedanta"), was substantially completed and was implemented in the month of April 2017 by allotment of shares of Vedanta to the shareholders of Cairn India.
+As per the terms of the Scheme of merger, Vedanta and its subsidiaries (including Twin Star Mauritius Holdings Limited ("TSMHL")) did not receive any consideration in lieu of their holding in Cairn India which stood extinguished upon merger being implemented.

-Accordingly, THL Zinc Ltd, the subsidiary of the Company, recognised a provision for impairment against the loan it had extended to TSMHL.
-As a result, the Company has made an impairment provision of USD 503,772,493 against the investment in the Optionally Convertible Redeemable Preference Shares issued by THL Zinc Ltd. and the effects of the same were carried through the statement of changes in equity.
+Accordingly, THL Zinc Limited, the subsidiary of the Company, recognised a provision for impairment against the loan it had extended to TSMHL.
+As a result, during the current year, the Company has made an impairment provision of USD 716,331 (2017: USD 503,772,493) against the investment in the Optionally Convertible Redeemable Preference Shares issued by THL Zinc Limited and the effects of the same were carried through the statement of changes in equity.